 And today, I’ve decided to update my old post with the new photos I took on Turkey Day.
 Ready to revisit this classic recipe with me?

 Here’s what to gather to make a side dish that feeds 4-6 people:

 - 2-3 tablespoons melted ghee or fat of choice

 Preheat your oven to 400°F. Trim the ends and any old outer leaves from the Brussels sprouts.
 (Don’t throw away the leaves — toss ‘em in a container and keep ‘em in the fridge so you can make some Brussels Sprouts Chips later!)

 …and toss them with melted fat of choice, salt, and pepper.

 Dump them on a foil lined baking sheet, making sure to keep everything in one layer.
 Sprinkle the diced bacon over everything…

-The sprouts take about 30-35 minutes to roast, so set your timer for 10 minute intervals x3 to regularly rotate and flip the sprouts ‘n swine.
+The sprouts take about 30 to 35 minutes to roast, so set your timer for 10 minute intervals to regularly rotate and flip the sprouts ‘n swine.